Homemade Irish Cream

 My husband loves it rich and that is why I like using the canned cream to make it with.
 I find it’s thicker and richer plus I was reading Jamie Oliver’s recipe for this and he also recommended it cause it also has a longer shelf life than fresh cream.
 Either is fine and delicious in this recipe.
 He also does his in the blender but I like to whisk the powder and coffee by hand.
 I find it dissolves and fully incorporates the coffee and cocoa powder into the cream.
 Just my personal choice so feel free to use either method.

 This is one of my fave treats.
 I can easily skip dessert unless it’s chocolate and wine or something a bit harder or maybe a bite of hubby’s pie or cake.
 But a small glass of this creamy deliciousness over ice in the evening and I’m good and happy.
 It’s like dessert and a drink mixed in one.
 A real treat!

 As I said at the outset it’s also great mixed into glazes or frostings and I love it in a cinnamon bun glaze.
 This or ponche de creme/ boozy egg nog is perfect for that.
 Need to make some soon!
 Oh yeah it’s great in your coffee too.
 Perfect for a weekend or holiday treat.
 Who doesn’t like a spiked coffee once in a while!
 Whatever you use it for I’m sure you will love it.
+I love to add it to coffee, and also use it to sweeten cake frosting like in my Chocolate Guinness Cake, or it’s also great on its own, enjoyed over some ice.
 So go ahead and try it and enjoy!